ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 In 2022, Petrobras created the 3W Project as the first and only pilot of the Open Lab Module of the Connections Program for Innovation [[8]](#8).
 The purpose of this module is to encourage collaborative and open project developments on the Internet, more specifically on GitHub [[9]](#9).
 Since then, the 3W Dataset has been maintained and developed in its own corporate Git repository [[10]](#10) on GitHub.

-In this same Git repository and as part of the 3W Project, there is also the 3W Toolkit, which is a software package written in Python 3 [add ref] whose purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for comparative approaches.
+In this same Git repository and as part of the 3W Project, there is also the 3W Toolkit, which is a software package written in Python 3 [[11]](#11) whose purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for comparative approaches.

 In addition to these two main resources, 3W Dataset and 3W Toolkit, this Git repository [[10]](#10) also provides: